somejfn/aws-eks-hybrid-demo/README.md

 # aws-eks-hybrid-demo
-Demonstration of AWS' EKS hybrid nodes using Promox on-premises
+Demonstration of AWS' EKS hybrid nodes using Proxmox on-premises

 I used these terraform samples to rapidly build/destroy a test environment made of:
 * A new VPC with 3 private subnets for EKS and 3 public subnets for internet access via a single NAT gateway